-2021 Scripps National Spelling Bee
+The 94th Scripps National Spelling Bee

 Word Meaning Rounds

-Each speller remaining in the competition will have 90 seconds to spell as many words as they can from a predetermined spell-off list of words.
-After all spellers remaining in the competition have competed in the spell-off, the speller who spelled the most words correctly will be declared champion.
+Historically, the competition ends when a speller spells correctly in a one-person, one-word round and is declared champion.
+However, the officials can choose to activate a spell-off to declare a winner.
+Each speller remaining in the competition would have 90 seconds to spell as many words as they could from a predetermined spell-off list of words.
+After all spellers remaining in the competition had competed in the spell-off, the speller who spelled the most words correctly would be declared champion.

 This Year's Prizes

 For their participation in the Bee, our national finalists receive a number of awards and prizes from the Bee and our prize sponsors.
 View every level of the prize structure for this year, from all spellers to the Champion!